ravinderkumard/ravinderkumard/README.md

 ---

 ## ✨ Quote
-> “Code.
-Learn.
+> “Learn.
 Build.
-Repeat.”
+Repeat.” <br/>
+> “I aspire to leave behind a legacy of trust, integrity, and respect—much like Rahul Dravid—where reputation defines the journey as much as achievements.”